Fauna Dev

 endpoint

-Note that the recommended values are consistent, as described in the Run section.
-If you adjust the configuration, use your changes to the configuration to establish a connection.
+Note that the recommended values are consistent with the preceding Run Fauna Dev description.
+If you change the configuration, use settings in the configuration file to establish a connection.

-For more information on configuring a connection to a Fauna instance, see the driver Client Configuration README.
+For more information on configuring a connection to a Fauna instance, see the JavaScript driver Client Configuration README file.

 Is this article helpful?